GlasgowEmbedded/glasgow/README.md

 ![Overview of the Glasgow PCB](hardware/boards/glasgow/3drender-readme.png)

-Revision C is the revision being actively worked on.
+Revision C is the latest revision and is being prepared for mass production.
 It provides 16 I/O pins with a maximum frequency of approx. 100 MHz\*, independent direction control and independent programmable pull-up/pull-down resistors.
 The I/O pins are grouped into two I/O ports that can use any voltage from 1.8 V to 5 V, sense and monitor I/O voltage of the device under test, as well as provide up to 150 mA of power.
 The board uses USB 2 for power, configuration, and communication, achieving up to 336 Mbps (42 MB/s) of sustained combined throughput.

 <sub>\* Maximum frequency achievable in practice depends on many factors and will vary greatly with specific interface and applet design.
 24 MHz non-DDR can be achieved for most interfaces with minimal effort.</sub>